 Conformance targets

-This specification defines requirements for the SARIF file format and for certain software components that interact with it.
-The entities (“conformance targets”) for which this specification defines requirements are:
+This document defines requirements for the SARIF file format and for certain software components that interact with it.
+The entities (“conformance targets”) for which this document defines requirements are:

-SARIF log file: A log file in the format defined by the SARIF specification.
+SARIF log file: A log file in the format defined by this document.

 SARIF producer: A program which emits output in the SARIF format.